 The Finn is not only ideal for mold, it can also protect your home against other allergens such as dust, pollen, and pet dander.
 It is lightweight and easy to move, and can be placed in small corners where it won’t clutter the room.
 It may be small, but it can effectively clean an area measuring 400 square feet, which means it can handle most bedrooms, offices, living rooms, and bathrooms.

-Air Purifiers for Pollen: EJ120 Air PurifierIf you want a powerful and efficient air purifier for your home, the EJ120 air cleaner is one of the best choices you can make.
+Air Purifiers for Pollen: mod HEPA Air PurifierIf you want a powerful and efficient air purifier for your home, the mod HEPA air purifier is one of the best choices you can make.
 This purifier has all the features you need to remove a high amount of pollen during the spring and fall, but it can also be counted on to remove all types of allergens all through the year.

 This is one of the strongest air purifiers in our selection, but it is surprisingly quiet and efficient, which makes it better for use in bedrooms while you sleep.
 With simple controls and an easy-to-understand interface, this air purifiers allows you to remove pollen so you can feel better through the next round of seasonal allergies.